Multicultural Perspectives Public Speaking Competition

 Competition information

 Welcome to the Multicultural Perspectives Public Speaking Competition!
-For 29 years this competition has been encouraging primary school students to explore multiculturalism in Australia while they practise their public speaking skills and improve their confidence.
-Every year around 2,000 students are chosen to represent their schools in the local finals, which in 2024 will again be running live and face-to-face all around the state (though there will of course be the option to compete online if the nearest final is too far away or your students have a date clash).
+For 30 years, this competition has encouraged primary school students to explore multiculturalism in Australia while they practise their public speaking skills and improve their confidence.
+Every year, around 2,000 students are chosen to represent their schools in the local finals, which in 2025 will again be running live and face-to-face all around the state (though there will, of course, be the option to compete online if the nearest final is too far away or your students have a date clash).
 Best of luck to everyone – we can’t wait to hear your ideas!

 Who can enter the competition?

 The Multicultural Perspectives Public Speaking Competition is open to all NSW government primary schools.
-The competition has two different age divisions – one for Years 3 and 4 students and one for Years 5 and 6 students.
-Schools can enter up to two contestants in each of the age divisions, totalling four contestants overall.
+The competition has 2 different age divisions – one for Years 3 and 4 students and one for Years 5 and 6 students.
+Schools can enter up to 2 contestants in each of the age divisions, totalling 4 contestants overall.

 How do schools enter the competition?

 You can enter the competition using the red button above.
-Entries should be submitted before the close of business on Friday 22 March 2024.
+Entries should be submitted before close of business on Friday 21 March 2025.
 Please ensure that you include contact details for the teacher who will be looking after the entry.

 How much does entry cost?